The Content Dashboard shows an overview of the following:

 The Flows view lets you create and view rules for sections.
 Create rules based on titles, URLs, or metadata to group content.

 Content is evaluated against each flow only when it is imported.
-Editing a flow, or reprocessing content does not re-evaluate that content against the flow.
+Editing or reprocessing a flow does not re-evaluate that content against the flow.
 To re-evaluate content against a flow, click Apply to X existing content items.
 However, this affects content that matches the rules of the flow and not necessarily all content that was ever affected by that flow.
 A flow will never move content out of a section, which can be accomplished only manually through the content list, using filters and bulk actions.

-- Approve.
-If the criteria match, approve the content item.
+• Approve – If the criteria match, approve the content item.

-- Move to Bin.
-If the criteria match, move the content item to the Bin (denying content from being ingested).
+• Move to Bin – If the criteria match, move the content item to the Bin (denying content from being ingested).

-Preview only shows ten items as an example; not the full list of items.
+Preview only shows ten items as an example, not the full list of items.
 (Image shows three.)
 To see the full list of content, mimic the flow within the Content Dashboard.

-Making changes to an existing flow
+Make changes to an existing flow

 A section is a group of content.
 A content item can exist in multiple sections.